Nonperturbative Heavy-Flavor Transport Approach for Hot QCD Matter

 From our HF hadron spectra, we compute the nuclear modification factor, $\raa$, and elliptic-flow coefficient, $v_2$.
 The former amounts to the ratio of the $\pT$ spectra in AA collisions to that in $pp$, normalized to the number of primordial $NN$ collisions, $N_{\text{coll}}$, at a given centrality.
 The $v_2$ follows from the Fourier decomposition of the azimuthal-angle dependence of the $\pT$ spectra, relative to the reaction plane (for simplicity, we have neglected event-by-event fluctuations in this study).

 Our results for $D$-mesons are summarized in Fig.~\ref{fig:PbPb-D0}.
 Fair agreement with ALICE and CMS data at mid-rapidity is found, keeping in mind that no parameter has been tuned specifically to these data.
 The description is better within the VCP constraints for the $T$-matrix interactions, which is reassuring given that the underlying spatial diffusion coefficient aligns better with the pertinent lQCD data.
-The larger interaction strength (smaller $\Ds$) at low sQGP temperatures appears to be vital to produce sufficient $v_2$ around its maximum, reiterating the important role of this observable in assessing the transport properties of the QCD medium.
-The $v_2$ tends to be underestimated toward higher $\pT$: radiative interactions become dominant but are less effective in generating $v_2$ compared to, \eg, the purely elastic interactions in a similar framework in Ref.~\cite{He:2019vgs}.
-However, as pointed out in Ref.~\cite{Noronha-Hostler:2016eow}, the inclusion of event plane fluctuations, which imply a misalignment with the hydrodynamic reaction plane, may help to remedy this problem.
+The larger interaction strength (smaller $\Ds$) at low sQGP temperatures appears to be vital to produce sufficient $v_2$ around its maximum, reiterating the important role of this observable in assessing the transport properties of the QCD medium. {Hadronization remains a key component in the description, significantly augmenting the $v_2$ and reshaping the $\raa$ (cf.~the dashed lines in the left panel of Fig.~\ref{fig:PbPb-D0}).} Toward higher $\pT$ the $v_2$ tends to be underestimated: radiative interactions become dominant but are less effective in generating $v_2$ compared to, \eg, the purely elastic interactions in a similar framework in Ref.~\cite{He:2019vgs}.
+However, as pointed out in Ref.~\cite{Noronha-Hostler:2016eow}, the inclusion of event plane fluctuations, which imply a misalignment with the hydrodynamic reaction plane, may help to remedy this problem. {Thus, the combination of nonperturbative interactions at low and intermediate $\pT$ yielding to radiation of massive gluons at high $\pT$ appears to be a viable scenario (see, \eg, Refs.~\cite{Gossiaux:2010yx,Uphoff:2014hza,Grishmanovskii:2025mnc} for related discussions).}

 As an example of charm-hadron chemistry in Pb-Pb collisions, we display in Fig.~\ref{fig:Ds-D} our calculated $D_s^+/D^0$ ratio.
 An improvement over previous work~\cite{He:2019vgs} is found, mostly originating from the revised branching ratios of excited $D_s^*$ mesons into the $DK$ channel.